 The Conditions Required for E-Signatures under HIPAA Rules

-Since e-signatures are not mentioned in HIPAA Rules, and the HHS has not prohibited their use, they are acceptable provided they are compliant the Federal Electronic Signatures in Global and National Commerce (ESIGN) Act and the Uniform Electronic Transactions Act (UETA).
+Since e-signatures are not mentioned in HIPAA Rules, and the HHS has not prohibited their use, they are acceptable provided they are compliant with the Federal Electronic Signatures in Global and National Commerce (ESIGN) Act and the Uniform Electronic Transactions Act (UETA).

 The conditions of UETA and the ESIGN Act are:

 Legal Compliance.
 Not only should the contract, document, agreement, or authorization adhere with the federal rules for e-signatures, they should also clearly show the terms, the intent of the signatory, and the option should be available for the signatory to receive a printed or emailed copy of the contract.
-Covered entities are also advised to seek legal advice about any state or local legislation that might also determine whether e-signatures be used.
+Covered entities are also advised to seek legal advice about any state or local legislation that might also determine whether e-signatures can be used.

 User Authentication.
 Covered entities must put in place a system to validate the identity of all participating parties in order to prevent disputes about whether the person who entered into the agreement actually had the authority to do so.
-Mechanisms such as two-step verification, completing “secret knowledge” questions, adapting specialized e-signature software and phone/voice authorization can resolve this problem.
+Mechanisms such as two-step verification, completing “secret knowledge” questions, adapting specialized e-signature software and phone/voice authorizations can resolve this problem.

 Message Integrity.
 A system to stop digital tampering of the agreement after it has been completed must be implemented to ensure the integrity of the agreement both in transit and at rest.
 This condition is very similar to the security requirements of the HIPAA Security Rule for electronic communications and should be given the same level of importance.
 OCR may require to see e-signature risk assessments during compliance reviews and HIPAA audits.

 Non-Repudiation.
-In order to ensure that the signatory will not be able to deny having completed the agreement, e-signatures used under HIPAA rules should have a timestamped audit trail showing dates, times, location and the chain of custody.
+In order to ensure that the signatory will not be able to deny having completed the agreement, e-signatures used under HIPAA Rules should have a timestamped audit trail showing dates, times, location and the chain of custody.
 This will ensure that contracts are legally enforceable and that authorization for the sharing of PHI cannot later be argued.
 Providing the signatory with a printed or emailed copy of the document is one step that can be used to prevent repudiation.

 Ownership and Control.
 The last requirement for e-signatures to be used under HIPAA rules relates to copies of signed documents stored on the servers of e-signature service providers.
-In order for a covered body to ensure the integrity of PHI, all of the proof supporting the e-signature should be on the same document under the ownership and management of the covered entity.
+In order for a covered entity to ensure the integrity of PHI, all of the proof supporting the e-signature should be on the same document under the ownership and management of the covered entity.
 All other copies of this – except those given for the signatory – should be digitally destroyed unless the covered entity has entered into a business associate agreement with the e-signature company.

 The implementation of e-signature technology has its benefits, but it also has the potential to increase medical mistakes and opportunities for fraud.
-The level of danger will be different according to the nature of the transaction.
+The level of risk will be different according to the nature of the transaction.
 It is important for covered entities to conduct a risk assessment before deciding whether e-signatures are implemented.